 French II 5743 French I Recommended Grade: 10-12 Credit: 1 This course continues the development of listening, speaking, reading, and writing in the French language.
 The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the French-speaking world.
 This course focuses on six AP themes.
 Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
 Students will be assessed in the 3 modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, viewing), and presentational (rehearsed and revised oral and written products).
 Language learners in French II are expected to reach a Novice-High to Intermediate-Low proficiency level upon completion of this course according to the TEKS for LOTE.
 This class is conducted in French a significant amount of time.
-French III 5763 French II Grade Level Recommendation: 10 - 12 Credit:1 Students will increase their ability to communicate in French orally and in writing.
-Reading skills will be strengthened by inclusion of poetry and other specific literary genres.
-Students will develop a more sophisticated understanding of the applications of the language and culture by participating in real world scenarios in listening, speaking, reading, and writing.
-This course focuses on six AP themes.
-Language learners in French III are expected to reach Intermediate-Low to Intermediate-Mid proficiency level upon completion of this course according to the TEKS for LOTE.
-This class is conducted predominantly in French.
-French III PAP 5773 French II Grade Level Recommendation: 10 - 12 Credit:1 Students in this level will continue developing various tenses and moods.
+French III - PAP 5773 French II Grade Level Recommendation: 10 - 12 Credit:1 Students in this level will continue developing their language proficiency.
 A variety of tech/media tools will be used to develop an intermediate proficiency level with grammatical structures, advanced vocabulary, and culture.
 PAP courses prepare students who intend to continue their studies AP.
 A higher level of sophistication in the language will be demonstrated by creating scenarios using cognitive and creative thinking skills.
 This PAP course will require students to dedicate themselves to studying required, rigorous, college-level standards.
 This class is conducted predominantly in French.
 Read the section describing PAP and AP in the High School Overview section of this catalog under "Planning Your Schedule."
 French IV (Language) - AP 5793 French III Grade Level Recommendation: 10 - 12 Credit:1 Students will develop strong language abilities in interpersonal, interpretive, and presentational modes of communications.
 Students will continue to develop language abilities and cultural knowledge using authentic sources.
 Expressing ideas in sustained speech and in writing under timed conditions will be stressed.
 This AP course will require students to dedicate themselves to studying required, rigorous collegelevel standards.
 This class is conducted predominantly in French.
 Students taking this course will be prepared and are expected to take the AP test upon completion.
 Read the section describing PAP and AP in the High School Overview section of this catalog under "Planning Your Schedule."